-When you have completed the survey, presented your findings to the organization and management we recommend you to sit down in a designated group of people from your organization to create actionplans based on the survey results.
+When you have completed the survey, presented your findings to the organisation and management we recommend you sit down in a designated group of people from your organisation to create actionplans based on the survey results.

-To create an actionplan we recommend you to follow these four simple steps:
+To create an actionplan we recommend you follow these four simple steps:

-- Prioritize – Choose 2-3 different areas that need improvement for your group to keep as their main priority.
+- Prioritise – Choose 2-3 different areas that need improvement for your group to keep as their main priority.

 - Decide – Select possible solutions: What needs to be done?
 Who should be responsible?
 When is it supposed to be done?

 - Implement – How and when are you going to follow up on your actions?

 Close the loop!

 When you have done your survey and completed all the steps, remember that feedback management is an ongoing process.
 Just because you have finished your survey it does not mean that you do not need to think about until next year.
 You will get a lot of important feedback by doing short pulse-surveys throughout the year.
 Perhaps via an API or monthly/quarterly survey as a part of the follow-up process.

 The work is ongoing and in order for you to get the most accurate and up-to-date results we recommend you to follow this process: